 I’ve been with my ex for two years.
-He has always been the flirty type but has always said that they’re just “friends”.
+He has always been the flirty type but has always said that they’re just “friends.”
 Well true enough he never got with any of those girls but last week he actually broke up with me and is now living with someone new.
-The thing though is he remains in contact a few days ago and won’t leave me alone and still flirts with me most of the time.
+The thing though is he remains in contact, won’t leave me alone and still flirts with me most of the time.
 What’s going on?
 Help?

 Janice, North Carolina